 Now we cover how to use Google Slides collaboration features, which are top-notch to work with.
 Since it's a web app, it's easy to invite people to join the presentation and work on it together in real time, no matter where your peers may be located.

-You can also invite people to the document your presentation by entering their email addresses (or, if they are in your contacts, their names) in the People field.
+You can also invite people to the document your Google presentation by entering their email addresses (or, if they're in your contacts, their names) in the People field.
 Click the Advanced link in the lower right of the screen to view all the sharing options.

 The presentation can be opened to the public further by clicking the Change link under the Who has access field.
 The Link sharing window displays.
 There, the presentation may be made available for Anyone with the link or made totally public by clicking Public on the web.
 These options differ from Specific people because no one needs to sign into their Google account to view the presentation.